-In a highly interconnected and interdependent world, the importance of understanding politics in a multidisciplinary way can hardly be overstated.
-For this, we believe that the Department of Civics and Politics can contribute in a profound manner.
+In a highly interconnected and interdependent world, the importance of understanding Political Science in a multidisciplinary way can hardly be overstated.
+For this, we believe that the Board of Studies in Politics, University of Mumbai can contribute in a profound manner.
 Various core papers and electives in M.A.
-(Politics) seek to introduce students to important theories, thinkers, paradigms of governments, institutions, theories and concepts of international relations and issues of national and global importance.
-We offer a range of papers that are considered to be the 'core' of the discipline of Political Science such as Indian Constitution, Political Theory, Comparative Politics, Public Administration, International Relations etc. We are also offering some of the interdisciplinary electives such as Media and Democracy, Films and Politics, Climate Change: Politics and Policy, Gender and Politics etc. Our course also consists of some of the papers dealing with area studies and international relations i.e. Southeast Asia, South Asia and West Asian studies.
-We also intend to give a solid foundation in local and national issues through papers like Dalit Movement in India, Urban Governance, Development of Public Policy and Meeting the Challenges of Megacities.
+(Political Science) seek to introduce students to important theories, thinkers, paradigms of governments, institutions, theories and concepts of international relations and issues of national and global importance.
+We offer a range of papers that are considered to be the 'core' of the discipline of Political Science such as Indian Political System, Political Theory, Indian Constitution, Public Administration, International Relations and Research Methodology etc. We are also offering some of the interdisciplinary electives such as Media and Democracy, Climate Change: Politics and Policy, Leadership Development, Application of Computer in Research in Social Sciences etc. Our course also consists of some of the papers dealing with area studies and international relations i.e. Southeast Asia, South Asia, West Asian studies and India's Neighborhood Relations.
+We also intend to give a solid foundation in local and national importance through papers like State Politics in India, Social and Political Thought of Mahatma Gandhi, Internal Security Issues in India.

-This course will help the students to understand the discipline of Political Science in a dynamic and multifaceted way.
-By the end of the course, they will be able to analyse international, national and local issues and events through the prism of Political Science.
+This course will help the students to understand the discipline of Political Science in a dynamic and composite way.
+By the end of the course, they will be able to analyze international, national and local issues and events through the prism of Political Science.
 We also aim to build their faith in liberal values.
 It is also intended that the research abilities of the students will enhance with the help of these papers, which will further help them in academics and allied careers.
-It is also expected to be useful for pursuing careers in different fields such as media, journalism, bureaucracy, consultancy, content development, etc. We, at the Department of Civics and Politics, believe that we will collectively inculcate such values in our students that will enable them to judge thoughtfully, act effectively, and live humanely in a complex world.
+It is also expected to be useful for pursuing careers for students in different fields such as media, journalism, bureaucracy, consultancy, content development, etc. The Board of Studies in Politics, University of Mumbai, believe that we will collectively inculcate such values in our students that will enable them to judge thoughtfully, act effectively, and live humanely in a complex world.